aptech/docs/docs/CR-external.rst

 `external` statement is needed.

-If a matrix, string, N-dimensional array, sparse matrix, or structure appears in an `external` statement, it needs to appear once in a :func:`declare` statement.
+If a matrix, string, N-dimensional array, sparse matrix, or structure appears in an `external` statement, it needs to appear once in a `declare` statement.
 If no declaration is found, an ``Undefined symbol`` error message will result.